torproject/collector/INSTALL.md

 Watch out for INFO-level logs in the log directory you configured.
-In particular, the lines following "Statistics on the completeness of written relay descriptors:" is quite important.
+In particular, the lines following "Statistics on the completeness of written relay descriptors:" are quite important.